alemidev/scope-tui/README.md

 Usage: scope-tui [OPTIONS] <COMMAND>

 Commands:
-  file   use a file from filesystem and read its content audio  use new experimental CPAL backend pulse  use PulseAudio Simple api to read data from an audio sink help   Print this message or the help of the given subcommand(s)
+  pulse  use PulseAudio Simple api to read data from an audio sink file   use a file from filesystem and read its content audio  use new experimental CPAL backend help   Print this message or the help of the given subcommand(s)

 Options:
-      --channels <N>      number of channels to open [default: 2] -b, --buffer <SIZE>     size of audio buffer, and width of scope [default: 2048] --sample-rate <HZ>  sample rate to use [default: 48000] --tune <NOTE>       tune buffer size to be in tune with given note (overrides buffer option) -s, --scale <x>         floating point vertical scale, from 0 to 1 [default: 1] --scatter           use vintage looking scatter mode instead of line mode --no-reference      don't draw reference line
+  -c, --channels <N>                   number of channels to open [default: 2] -b, --buffer <SIZE>                  size of audio buffer, and width of scope [default: 2048] -r, --sample-rate <HZ>               sample rate to use [default: 48000] -t, --tune <NOTE>                    tune buffer size to be in tune with given note (overrides buffer option) -s, --scale <x>                      floating point vertical scale, from 0 to 1 [default:1]
+      --scatter                        use vintage looking scatter mode instead of line mode --no-reference                   don't draw reference line
-      --no-ui             hide UI and only draw waveforms --no-braille        don't use braille dots for drawing lines -h, --help              Print help
+      --no-ui                          hide UI and only draw waveforms --no-braille                     don't use braille dots for drawing lines --palette-color <color1,color2>  palette to use for scope signal lines [default: red,yellow,green,magenta] --labels-color <color>           color to use for axis labels [default: Cyan] --axis-color <color>             color to use for axis lines [default: DarkGray] -h, --help                           Print help
   -V, --version                        Print version
 ```

 The audio buffer size directly impacts resource usage, latency and refresh rate and its limits are given by the audio refresh rate.
 Larger buffers are slower but less resource intensive.
 A good starting value might be `2048` at `48kHz`, which should guarantee at least 20 frames per second.
 Increasing sample rate and decreasing buffer size will allow scope-tui to refresh the screen faster.